White

 - Deep ploughing in summer reduces the disease incidence.

-- Early-sown mustard are free from this diseases.
-In Indian sub-continent, mustard sown before October are free from diseases.
+- Early-sown mustard is free from this disease.
+In the Indian sub-continent, mustard sown before October is free from diseases.

 - Seed should be treated in hot water at 50 °C for 20 minute.

-- In order to prevent the crop from leaf spot, fungicide (Copper oxychloride or Mancozeb or Zineb @ 2.5 g/l) should be sprayed at 15 days interval from 6 week after sowing.
+- In order to prevent the crop from leaf spot, fungicide (Copper oxychloride or Mancozeb or Zineb @ 2.5 g/l) should be sprayed at 15 days intervals from 6 week after sowing.

 - Use blight-resistance varieties of mustard.